-The Akron Police Department used America’s first police car on a daily basis until an angry mob stole it during the 1900 Akron Riot.
-The vehicle was heavily damaged and pushed into the Ohio & Erie Canal.
-Police officials recovered and restored the vehicle back to service until 1905 when it was sold as scrap for $25.
+The Akron Police Department used America’s first police car daily until an angry mob stole it during the 1900 Akron Riot.
+The vehicle was heavily damaged and pushed into the Ohio & Erie Canals.
+Police officials recovered and restored the car to service until 1905 when it was sold as scrap for $25.

 Although the battery-powered wagon served them well, city authorities never requested another one because they needed faster gasoline-powered vehicles to fight the rise of the Mafia and organized crime.

 Follow Useless Knowledge on Instagram for more amazing facts.

 If you enjoyed this Useless Knowledge post, you should check out 35 Useless Facts to Make You Smarter.

 Have you got a Useless Question you’d like us to answer?
 If so, let us know by emailing us at [email protected].